remifan/commplax/README.md

-# Commplax: Optical PHY in JAX
+# Commplax: Functional Optical PHY in JAX

 > **Note:** Commplax is under heavy development.
 APIs may change and things can break.